dbanetto/uni/assign1/report.md

 -->

 <!-- conculsions -->

 From this case study I have found places where I can improve as an interviewer and interviewee as well as confirming advise from supporting agencies.
+Reading the CVs of the applicants confirmed the advice[@careersnzdescribe] to not just list your skills but provide backing evidence and when accompanied by experiences help to give the interviewer insight into the candidate.
+Being on the panel revealed that the interview is a two way street of interviewer wanting to give the interviewee their best chance to confirm what the interviewer has read about them in their CV as well as the importance of notes about the interview for an interviewer.

 \pagebreak